osu-cs493-sp22/final-project-team-30/README.md

 // An object representing information about a Tarpaulin application user.
 {
   // Full name of the User.
-  name: string
+  name: string,

   // Email address for the User.
 This is required to be unique among all Users.
-  email: string
+  email: string,

   // The User's plain-text password.
 This is required when creating a new User and when logging in.
-  password: string
+  password: string,

   // Permission role of the User.
 Can be either 'admin', 'instructor', or 'student'.
   role: string